CarCareTruth Score

 The label specifically claims it will not stiffen fibers and that surfaces feel clean and soft after cleaning, and owner feedback generally supports the soft hand-feel.
 As with any liquid fabric cleaner, over-application can leave tide marks, especially on dark fabric or a headliner, so lighter application and prompt blotting give the cleanest dry-down.

 No SDS has been located for MK37-312 as of July 2026.
 The McKee's 37 website does not host SDS documents, and the distributor archives that carry other McKee's 37 safety sheets do not have one for the carpet and upholstery cleaner.
-The front label shows no GHS signal word and the Amazon listing carries no California Prop 65 warning, which is consistent with a water-based surfactant formula, but the hazard classification cannot be confirmed without the document.
+The front label shows no GHS signal word and the product listing carries no California Prop 65 warning, which is consistent with a water-based surfactant formula, but the hazard classification cannot be confirmed without the document.
 To request the SDS, contact McKee's 37 customer service at 1-844-852-5300.

 Marketing copy from McKee's 37, via Amazon.
 Not editorial.